Is becoming a metal worker right for me?

 How to become a Metal Worker

-Although there are no requirements to have a high-school diploma, employers prefer if you have it.
+Although there are no requirements to have a high-school diploma, employers do prefer it.
 The skill level needed from a metal worker ultimately depends on the particular project.
-A job that uses basic machines usually involves only a few weeks of training for workers with little to no experience.
+A job that uses basic machines involves only a few weeks of training for workers with little to no experience.
 With a year or more of on-the-job training, advanced jobs that need a higher skill level are within reach.